 “Seriously, Jake?”
 She glares at the grinning swordarm.
 “It doesn’t upset me that I’m a virgin, you know.
 It upsets me that you think it upsets me.”

 His smile vanishes.
 “I’m sorry,” he says sincerely.
-“I just . . . make stupid jokes sometimes.
+“I just . . .
+I make stupid jokes sometimes.
 All the time, sometimes.”

 The cleric sighs.
 “I know.
 It’s okay.”
 She stands and walks over to him.
 Pats the swordarm’s head.
 “You can’t help it.
 You’re just a child.”

 “I am,” he agrees, nodding.
 “I really am.”
 His eyes go wide.
 “Wait, what!?”
 Face suddenly alight, he leaps from his chair and rushes to a nearby table, staring at the plates of food arranged there.
-“Have these pretzel sticks been here the whole night?
+“Have these cinnamon bread sticks been here the whole night?
 How am I just seeing these now?
 I love these!”

 “Good night, Jake,” says Elaine, shaking her head with an amused smile.